 Which teas do you drink?

-Now it’s over to you to talk about the teas you like.
-Do you make your own tea or do you buy it?
 Do you have a favorite tea?
+Do you buy it or make it yourself?
 Please share your ideas in the comments below, and if there’s anything new I’ll add it to the list above.